kurtradecki/gcp-xalb-cldarmr-demo/README.md

 ## Troubleshooting

 **403 error connecting to the load balancer / web server**\
-The way the script builds the Cloud Armor policy, if a Cloud Armor rule blocks your connection, you'll see a 403 error.
+The way the script builds the Cloud Armor policy, if a Cloud Armor rule blocks your connection, you're browser will receive HTTP response code 403.
+The message in your browser will be something like "403 Forbidden".
 Review your settings for allowed IPs in terraform.tfvars and add your Public IP address.

 **Terraform script errors**\
 Most errors in this Terraform script can be cleared by running the `terraform plan` and `terraform apply -auto-approve` again.